jan-domalaon/rogue-temple/README.md

 *Code* by Jan Domalaon
 *Art* by Jan Domalaon
 *Various art assets* from https://www.kenney.nl/assets.
 Notably, the UI elements.
+Will probably change over time
+*Running on Godot 3.2.2*

 Many thanks to [GDQuest](https://www.youtube.com/channel/UCxboW7x0jZqFdvMdCFKTMsQ) and the various tutorials hosted there.